Careers as Change Agent: What Can You Do With a Master’s in Social Work?

 Careers for Recent MSW Graduates

-Careers for MSW graduates vary in terms of title and field.
+Careers for MSW graduates vary in terms of title and area of practice.
 To give you an idea of the positions available upon graduation, here is a sample of career outcomes for the 2019 Columbia MSSW class of 2019, organized by practice method:

 |Advanced Generalist Practice/Programming||Advanced Clinical Practice|